-Now, you have to choose the Board type as Arduino/Genuino Mega 2560 in the Tools menu and select the corresponding serial Port to start programming your Arduino.
+Now, you have to choose the Board type as Arduino/Genuino Mega 2560 or Arduino Duemilanove or Diecimilia in the Tools menu and select the corresponding serial Port to start programming your Arduino.

-For Arduino Mega 2560, additional drivers for Microsoft Windows can be installed from http://wch.cn/download/CH341SER\ZIP.html.
+For Arduino Mega 2560, additional drivers for Microsoft Windows can be installed from http://wch.cn/download/CH341SER_ZIP.html.